vsatyamesc/Camera3D/README.md

 Camera3D helper:
 > Links to this repo in case some issue arises or you need to read this again.

+You might ask?
+> what about Focal Length?
+Well the effect of Focal length can be studied here http://www.photographers-resource.co.uk/photography/3D/3D_stereo_base.htm
+> I will add focal length change in later updates.
 ## Usage
 Just select 3D from the Settings, set your wanted resolutions etc. and Apply Settings.
 Next Setup camera.
 You can copy location of other cameras if you want.
 Render :anatomical_heart: